shimspedy/sengov/content/states/montana/sj-howell/_index.md

 ---
-date: 2023-10-22T11:54:12-05:00
+date: 2025-02-27T11:54:12-05:00
 title: "SJ Howell"
-seo_title: "contact representative SJ Howell"
+seo_title: "contact Representative SJ Howell"
 subheader:
-     greeting: Contact representative SJ Howell
+     greeting: Contact Representative SJ Howell
-     description: SJ Howell, born on July 3, 1980, is an American politician who represents Missoula in the 95th district in the Montana House of Representatives.
-Howell was sworn in as a representative on January 2, 2023.
+     description: SJ Howell is a member of the Democratic Party serving in the Montana House of Representatives.
+They represent District 100 and assumed office on January 6, 2025.
+Their current term is set to end on January 4, 2027.
-description: Contact representative SJ Howell of Montana.
+description: Contact Representative SJ Howell of Montana.
 Contact information for SJ Howell includes email address, phone number, and mailing address.
 image: sj-howell.jpeg
 video:
 url: /states/montana/sj-howell/
 weight: 1
 layout: course_home